 Tucked up in the north-east corner of Colombia towards the Venezuelan border is the arid peninsular known as Cabo de la Vela.

-It is possible to walk to the hill from the town of Cabo de la Vela (it takes about an hour), but if the heat and/or distance is too off putting you can easily hire transport, such as a jeep, from the town to take you there (it takes about 10 mins).
-At the base of the hill is a nice beach (see photo at top of page) where you can bathe.
+It is possible to walk to the hill from the town (it takes about an hour), but if the heat and/or distance is too off putting you can easily hire transport, such as a jeep, from the town to take you there (it takes about 10 mins).
+At the base of the hill is a nice beach where you can bathe.

-To reach Cabo de la Vela you can take a bus or taxi from either Riohacha or Maicao to Tres Esquinas (a small town just off the highway between Riohacha and Maicao).
+To reach Cabo de la Vela you can take a bus or taxi from either the city of Riohacha or the border town of Maicao to Tres Esquinas (a small town just off the highway between Riohacha and Maicao).

 From Uribia you can organise a jeep or other form of transport to take you on to Cabo de la Vela.
 The journey time depends on the adequacy of the transport you have, so choose well!
 You should be looking at a journey of between two to three hours.

 Uribia has a large indigenous population (the wayuú people) and is a colourful place.
 Take a moment in between transport negotiations to have a little look around.